navshri7/anlp-project/README.md

     python embeddings_extract.py
     ```

 3.  **Train Memory Modules**: This script runs all the ablation studies.
-It reads `extracted_token_features.json`, filters tokens based on each ablation's criteria (e.g., bottom 25% frequency), and trains a dedicated FFNN memory module for each.
+It reads `extracted_token_features.json`, filters tokens based on each ablation's criteria, and trains a dedicated FFNN memory module for each.
 The trained modules are saved in the `memory_models/` directory.
     ```bash
     python memory_module.py
     ```

 4.  **Train and Evaluate the Memory-Enhanced Transformer**: This is the final step.
-The script iterates through each trained memory module in `memory_models/`, integrates it with the baseline model, fine-tunes the combined architecture on the `post_training` dataset, and evaluates the final performance.
-The script will print a summary of all ablation results at the end.
+The script iterates through each trained memory module, integrates it with the baseline model, fine-tunes the combined architecture, and evaluates the final performance.
     ```bash
     python memory_transformer.py
     ```

 ## Pre-trained Models

-The best-performing baseline model (`model_backbone`) and the best Memory-Enhanced Transformer (`freq_asc_p25`) for both datasets are available for download.
+The best-performing baseline model (`model_backbone`) and the best Memory-Enhanced Transformer (`freq_asc_p25`) are available for download.

 **[Download Models Here]**(https://iiithydresearch-my.sharepoint.com/personal/vamshavardhanreddy_b_research_iiit_ac_in/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fvamshavardhanreddy%5Fb%5Fresearch%5Fiiit%5Fac%5Fin%2FDocuments%2FANLP%20Project&ga=1)